-Hike through the area and you’re likely to come across Aboriginal rock paintings, engravings and artefacts.
+Hike through the area and you’re likely to come across Aboriginal rock paintings, engravings and artifacts.

 The secluded valley harbours rugged cliffs, gullies and ridges which transform in colour to deep orange at dawn and dusk.